capactio/capact/docs/tutorial/content-creation/README.md

                               password: okon
                             defaultDBName: postgres

+              # Create the user for Confluence in our PostgreSQL instance
+              # using the imported 'postgresql.create-user' Interface
+              - - name: create-user
+                  voltron-action: postgresql.create-user
+                  voltron-outputTypeInstances:
+                    - name: user
+                      from: user
+                  arguments:
+                    artifacts:
+                      - name: postgresql
+                        from: "{{steps.install-db.outputs.artifacts.postgresql}}" # Refer to output from `install-db` step.
+                                                                                  # Accessing the `install-db` output is possible even if the step was
+                                                                                  # satisfied by the input argument and replaced with the "mock" step.
+                      - name: user-input
+                        raw:
+                          data: |
+                            name: confluence
+                            # We are not passing a password.
+It will be generated.

               # Create the database for Confluence in our PostgreSQL instance
               # using the imported 'postgresql.create-db' Interface
               - - name: create-db